bsiever/pxt-sen55/README.md

 1. Plug the power supply into the bread board and configure the jumper so it provides 5v to the bottom rails on the bread board.
 2. Plug the micro:bit breakout board into the breadboard
-3. Connect a jumper wire between the ground on the bottom rail and the micro:bit's GND on the breakout board.
+3. Connect a jumper wire between the ground on the bottom rail of the breadboard (the "-" rail) and the micro:bit's GND on the breakout board.
 4. Plug the cable into the SEN55
 5. Connect the SEN55's pins:
    1. Pin 1 (green wire in the picture) to the "+" rail from the 5V power supply.